mohammadbutt/42_C_Library_Libft/README.md

 ```
 gcc ft_strsplit.c ft_endtrim.c ft_strsub.c ft_wordcount.c ft_strlen.c
 ```
-This gives an a.out file, which can be executed by simply typing./a.out
+This gives an a.out file, which can be executed by simply typing `./a.out`.
+But the trouble to compile a program by this method is that the all of the the functions and each function that calls on to other function would have to included.
+This would get challenging when a big program is compiled.

 Below are the snapshots of these functions.